valkaravaeva/protein_classification_tool/README.md

 ## Note

-This documentation has been generated with Claude Sonnet 5, with a subsequent quality control by the author of the pipeline
+This documentation has been generated with Claude Sonnet 5, with a subsequent quality control by the author of the pipeline.

+This tool was produced as a part of the publication "Navigating the archaeal frontier: insights and projections from bioinformatic pipelines" by Karavaeva et al., which is available as open-access at https://doi.org/10.3389/fmicb.2024.1433224